siyuan-bruce/siyuan-bruce.github.io/homepage.md

 While I have not yet published in any of the top UTD 24 or FT 50 journals, I am eager to showcase my dedication to research and my ability to produce high-quality scholarly contributions.
 My continuous aim is to publish high-quality research in FT 50-ranked journals.

 #### Blockchain, Token, and Central Bank Digital Currency
-  - [Token-Based Platforms and Green Dilemma: Examining the Role of Community Perceptions and Web Page Environmental Disclosures](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4569995), **S. Jin**, Z. Li, A. Huang, and K. Tam, Under Review, (2023).
+  - **S. Jin**, Z Li, A. Huang, and K. Tam.
+"Token-Based Platforms and Green Dilemma: Examining the Role of Community Perceptions and Web Page Environmental Disclosures".
+Available at [SSRN](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4569995), In preparation for submission to _Information System Research_.
+[UTD 24]

       **Abstract**: While environmental impact has become an important corporate governance agenda in recent years, it is unclear whether this is valued by users of token-based platforms and how these platforms react to changing perceptions towards their environmental impacts.
 This paper examines how the change in community perceptions towards environmental impacts affects token-based platforms’ disclosures and growth.
 Using Elon Musk’s announcement that Tesla suspended vehicle purchases using Bitcoin due to its environmental impact as a shock that increases the community’s awareness of the negative impacts on the environment because of mining, we find that infrastructure platforms as compared with application platforms are more likely to disclose environmental impact information and their platform growth rates decrease more after the perception change.
 Furthermore, infrastructure platforms’ pre-change environmental disclosure led to a decline in growth rates, whereas their post-change disclosure demonstrates the opposite effect, consistent with green-costing and green-enhancing effects, respectively.

-  - [CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework With a Focus on Consensus Algorithms and Operating Architectures](https://ieeexplore.ieee.org/document/9795279), **S, Jin**, and Y Xia, 2022, IEEE Access (Q1, 22/302).
+  - **S, Jin**, and Y Xia, “CEV Framework: A Central Bank Digital Currency Evaluation and Verification Framework”.
+Published at [_IEEE Access 10 (2022): 63698-63714._](https://ieeexplore.ieee.org/document/9795279).
+[Q1, 22/302]

        **Abstract**: We propose a Central Bank Digital Currency Evaluation and Verification (CEV) Framework for recommending and verifying technical solutions in the central bank digital currency (CBDC) system.
 We demonstrate two sub-frameworks: an evaluation sub-framework that provides consensus algorithm and operating architecture solutions and a verification sub-framework that validates the proposed solutions.
 Our framework offers a universal CBDC solution that is compatible with different national economic and regulatory regimes.
 The evaluation sub-framework generates customized solutions by splitting the consensus algorithms into several components and analyzing their impacts on CBDC systems.
 CBDC design involves a trade-off between system features - the consensus algorithm cannot achieve all system features simultaneously.
 However, we also improve the operating architectures to compensate for the weak system features.
 The verification sub-framework helps verify our proposed solution through empirical experiments and formal proof.
 Our framework offers CBDC designers the flexibility to iteratively tune the trade-off between CBDC system features for the desired solution.
 To the best of our knowledge, we are the first to propose a framework to recommend and verify CBDC technical solutions.